KennethManzi1/8-week-SQL-Challenge/README.md

 ## Case Study #1: Danny's Diner
 <img src="https://user-images.githubusercontent.com/81607668/127727503-9d9e7a25-93cb-4f95-8bd0-20b87cb4b459.png" alt="Image" width="500" height="520">

-View the case study [here](https://8weeksqlchallenge.com/case-study-1/) and my **solution** [here](https://github.com/katiehuangx/8-Week-SQL-Challenge/tree/main/Case%20Study%20%231%20-%20Danny's%20Diner) and on [Medium](https://katiehuangx.medium.com/8-week-sql-challenge-case-study-week-1-dannys-diner-2ba026c897ab?source=friends_link&sk=ed355696f5a70ff8b3d5a1b905e5dabe).
+View the case study [here](https://8weeksqlchallenge.com/case-study-1/) and my **solution** [here](https://github.com/katiehuangx/8-Week-SQL-Challenge/tree/main/Case%20Study%20%231%20-%20Danny's%20Diner)

 ### Business Task
 Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.